Lecturer, Information & Knowledge Strategy; President, AlignConsulting

-Katrina (Kate) Pugh has taught in the Information and Knowledge Strategy (IKNS) Master’s program at Columbia University since 2011.
-She was Academic Director for program 2012-2017, and she led IKNS to become a business transformation leadership degree — combining the strategy, digital transformation, collaboration, and change disciplines.
+Katrina Pugh has taught in the Information and Knowledge Strategy (IKNS) M.S. program at Columbia University since 2011.
+She was Academic Director for the program from 2012-2017, and she led IKNS to become a business transformation leadership degree — combining the strategy, analytics, digital transformation, collaboration, and change disciplines.
 She teaches “Networked Work” and volunteers extensively in the work of students and alumni.